seunghanhong/dbt-external-tables/README.md

 * Source config extension for metadata about external file structure
 * Adapter macros to create external tables and refresh external table partitions
 * Snowflake-specific macros to create, backfill, and refresh snowpipes
+* Azure Synapse macros to create/recreate table and refresh data with `COPY` statement

 ## Syntax